-Peter Trimarchi is counsel in the firm's Energy and Environmental practice group.
+Peter Trimarchi is a partner in the firm's Energy and Environmental practice group.
 He advises on all aspects of environmental law, with a particular focus on regulatory, enforcement, and transactional matters.
 He has extensive experience in project finance transactions, advising lenders and developers on the complex permitting and environmental issues arising in a wide variety of projects, including natural gas-fired power plants and renewable energy projects (solar, wind, ethanol, and geothermal).
 He also has substantial experience in both environmental and commercial litigation matters.

 I help clients manage environmental risks and permitting challenges in the most efficient manner possible.
 I do this work in a variety of contexts, but most frequently in the following three areas: